puppetlabs/puppet-docs/source/puppet/5.3/modules_fundamentals.markdown

 {:.section}
 ### Templates in modules

 Any ERB or EPP template can be rendered in a manifest.
+Templates combine code, data, and literal text to produce a final rendered output.
+The template output is a string, which can be used as the content attribute of a `file` resource or as the value of a variable.

 For ERB templates, which use Ruby, use the `template` function.
 For EPP templates, which use the Puppet language, use the `epp` function.
-The output of the template is a string, which can be used as the content attribute of a `file` resource or as the value of a variable.
+See [templates][templates] for detailed information.

 The `template` and `epp` functions can look up templates identified by shorthand: